The name of this organization shall be “The College of Fine and Applied Arts of the University of Illinois at Urbana-Champaign” (“College”).

 - Members of standing committees of the College will be elected by the members of the College at a meeting.

-A. The Executive Committee consists of one elected faculty member from each state-funded budgetary unit of the College, except that any school shall have two (2) elected members.
+- The Executive Committee consists of one elected tenured or tenure-track faculty member from each state-funded budgetary unit of the College, except that any school shall have two (2) elected members.
 One academic professional staff member from both Krannert Art Museum and Krannert Center for the Performing Arts shall be elected from those units.
 Heads or directors of units are not eligible to serve.

 - Advise the Dean on policy, budget planning, and the College strategic plan.